 NOTE: "any UE" refers to the UEs within the PLMN of the NEF.

-5.2.6.23.3 Nnef_AMInfluence_Update operation
+5.2.6.23.3 Nnef_AMInfluence_Update service operation

 Service operation name: Nnef_AMInfluence_Update

 Description: Authorize the request and forward the request to update the AM influence data, potentially translating GSPI to SUPI and External Group Identifier to Internal Group Identifier.